michaelsmueller/chicha/README.md

 **Offers - my coupons** - As a user, I want to see a list of my coupons so that I can use the offers that I have redeemed at local businesses.

+**Offers - redeem** - As a local business partner, I want to be able to redeem a coupon.

 **Profile** - As a user, I want to update my user profile (change my username, password and profile pic) as well as log out so that no one else can use my account.

 ## Backlog

 Other features outside of the MVP scope:

+**Responsive CSS** test and adapt to various mobile device views, then add tablet and desktop.

+**Heavies detail**: add list of each individual heavy's recommendations

+**Dark mode**: add ability to switch to dark mode

 **Onboarding**: create a screen when user logs in to explain how the app works